-(a) The Parties can apply, bilateral safeguard measures under the conditions established in this Article, where a product under preferential terms originating in one Party is being imported into the other Party in such increased quantities,
+(a) The Parties can apply, bilateral safeguard measures under the conditions established in this Article, where a product under preferential terms originating in one Party is being imported into the other Party in such increased quantities, absolute or relative to, domestic production of the importing Party and under such conditions as to cause or threaten to cause serious injury to the importing Party's domestic industry.

-(b) Bilateral safeguard measures shall be applied following an investigation by the competent authorities of the importing Party under the procedures established in this Article.

-(c) No Party may apply with respect to the same product at the same time -

-(i) a bilateral safeguard measure and

-(ii) a measure under article XIX of GATT 1994 and the WTO Agreement on Safeguards.
+- (b) Bilateral safeguard measures shall be applied following an investigation by the competent authorities of the importing Party under the procedures established in this Article. - (c) No Party may apply with respect to the same product at the same time - (i) a bilateral safeguard measure and - (ii) a measure under article XIX of GATT 1994 and the WTO Agreement on Safeguards.